facebookarchive/caffe2/_docs/faq.md

 ## The source directory does not contain a CMakeLists.txt file

-You need to run `git submodule update` in the Caffe2 root directory.
+You need to run `git submodule update --init` in the Caffe2 root directory.

 ## No module named caffe2_pybind11_state_gpu